ckfender/N15-LIM-SalpPOOP-NZ/README.md

 ExternalFunctionsNZ.R and ExternalFunctionsNZC1: These files are called by xsampleN15outputsNZ.R and serve to re-set the approximate equality matrix (Aa) based on changes in the estimated δ15N of each model compartment as stored in the d15N vector.

+Additional scripts related to post-processing and the creation of the figures used in the manuscripts are also provided in the Extras folder.

 References
 Stukel, M.R., Décima, M. and Kelly, T.B., 2018a.
 A new approach for incorporating 15N isotopic data into linear inverse ecosystem models with Markov Chain Monte Carlo sampling.
 PloS one, 13(6): e0199123.
 Stukel, M.R., Décima, M., Landry, M.R. and Selph, K.E., 2018b.
 Nitrogen and isotope flows through the Costa Rica Dome upwelling ecosystem: The crucial mesozooplankton role in export flux.
 Global Biogeochemical Cycles, 32: 1815-1832.